jantimon/react-use-ref-effect/README.md

 ## Version 2.0.0 Update

-React 19 adds cleanup functions for ref callbacks, so users should rather use `useCallback` directly instead of `react-use-ref-effect` package.
+React 19 adds cleanup functions for ref callbacks, so users should rather use `useCallback` directly instead of the `react-use-ref-effect` package.
 Version 2.0.0 is provided only for convenience to make upgrading easier for existing users.

 # API